I wrote this title to suggest:

 The great figures who carried out the revolution reached very different conclusions, for good reasons, which are supported still more strongly by Darwinian theory.
 The issues were understood at the time to bear directly on the study of mind and its place in nature, in ways that merit careful consideration.

-Demonstrating an uncommon ability to find a simple, clear and non-controversial line of argumentation in a notoriously messy subject, Chomsky showed us a two-step solution to this riddle, that had only Newton and Darwin as key protagonists.
+Demonstrating an uncommon ability to find a simple, clear and non-controvertible way of unraveling a notoriously messy theme, Chomsky showed us a two-step solution to this riddle, that had only Newton and Darwin as key protagonists.
 In other words, he exposed the frontier without even mentioning the 20th century developments!
+A recording of this talk is available and definitely worth seeing.
 Here is a brief summary.

-Darwin appeared in Chomsky’s story line to remove even the possibility of ever getting rid of ‘the ghost,’ by showing that our minds, and also our concepts, are evolving as parts of nature.
-Chomsky evoked the image of rats who are manifestly unable to solve the prime-number maze, in contrast to other mazes – because they lack the concept of prime number.
-Similarly, Chomsky concluded, unless our minds and concepts are God given, they will always be at a certain stage of evolution, enabling us to solve certain kinds of puzzles, and hindering us from solving others.
+Darwin appeared in Chomsky’s story line to remove even the possibility of ever getting rid of ‘the ghost,’ by showing that our minds, and also our concepts, are evolving.
+Chomsky evoked the image of rats who are manifestly unable to solve the prime-number maze, in contrast to other mazes—because they lack the very concept of prime number.
+Similarly, Chomsky concluded, unless our minds and concepts are God given, they will always be at a certain stage of evolution, enabling us to handle certain kinds of ‘puzzles’ as “problems”, and compelling us to see others as “mysteries”.

-We begin to work on the foundations frontier when we consider the foundations for knowledge work – the concepts and methods we use, the social organization of knowledge production and sharing, and even the underlying assumptions regarding what knowledge work is all about and what purposes it should serve – as an integral part of the ‘building’ (the knowledge) we are creating, rather than as something to be taken for granted.
-The basic insight that may motivate us to work on this frontier is that this most natural extention of our creative attention may do to knowledge work, and to our culture, what architecture did to house construction.
+We begin to work on the foundation frontier when we consider the foundation for knowledge work – the concepts and methods we use, the social organization of knowledge production and sharing, and especially the underlying assumptions regarding what knowledge work is all about and what purposes it should serve—as an integral part of the ‘building’ (knowledge) we are creating; not as something to be taken for granted.
+The basic insight that may motivate us to work on this frontier is that this most natural extention of our creative attention may be to knowledge work, and our culture, as architecture is to house construction.

-Why risk repeating in the sciences the error that the religions have been known for – of turning a certain specific way of doing things into an orthodoxy.
-Why not do in all walks of life what Newton did in physics – create concepts and methods, which can enable us to model and communicate what needs to be seen and understood?
+Why risk repeating in the sciences the error that the religions have been notorious for—of turning a certain specific way of seeing the world and doing things into an orthodoxy.
+Why not do in all walks of life as Newton did in physics—create concepts and methods; and model and communicate whatever needs to be seen and understood?

-But what might the work on this foundations frontier look like concretely?
+What might the work on the foundation frontier be like, concretely?

 In the mentioned article I introduced

-- polyscopy, my earlier work, as an illustration of how concepts and methods in knowledge work can be tailored to a purpose, and allowed to evolve;
+- polyscopy, my earlier work, as an illustration of how the concepts and methods se use in knowledge work can be tailored to a purpose, and allowed to evolve;

-- Knowledge Federation, a buddying global initiative and my current focus, as an illustration of how social organization of knowledge work can become a subject of co-creative construction.
+- knowledge federation, as an illustration of how social organization of knowledge work can be subjected to co-creative construction.

 Knowledge Federation community-and-project is offered as a ‘place to stand’ where this type of work can be undertaken and developed.
 The details are in the article.